zzgael/adwords-script-toolbox/README.md

 # Using underscore we can quickly make a new collection from plucked values
 # This collection will contains every feeds items flattened in a one dimension array
-@FeedItemsCollection = -> Collector(
+FeedItemsCollection = -> Collector(
     selector: _.flatten(
         _.map FeedsCollection(), (feedItemsCollection) -> @get()
     )
     # Chai.js is included for assertions.
-Useful for debugging, maybe also for production code than can't run without conditions.
+Useful for debugging, maybe also for production code
+    # than can't run without conditions.
     assertions: [
         -> expect(@get()).to.be.an("array").with.length.above(0)
     ]
+)

+AdGroupsCollection().each( (adGroupItem) ->
+    product = AdGroupsCollection().getProduct(adGroupItem)

+    if !product
+        notice "No feed item found for ad id " + adGroupItem.productId return

+    productHasEnoughStock = product.stock > 3

+    if adGroupItem.isEnabled and !productHasEnoughStock
+        adGroupItem.pause()
+    else if !adGroupItem.isEnabled and productHasEnoughStock
+        adGroupItem.enable()
 )
 ```

 ##Large Collection